 Start Ranorex Studio and open the solution file

-Click the Green light radio button in the radio button group box
+3. Click the radio button Green light in the radio button group box.

 Attribute-based example test definition

-Click Record in the Recorder view of Ranorex Studio
+In the Recorder view of Ranorex Studio, click RECORD.

-Details about the Recorder control center are summarized in > Ranorex Studio fundamentals > Ranorex Recorder > ⇢ Recorder control center & hotkeys.
+Learn more about the Recorder control center in Ranorex Studio fundamentals > Ranorex Recorder > ⇢ Recorder control center & hotkeys.

 Starting the test recording

 In the radio button group box, click the radio button Green light.